-ISAs are extremely popular as a tax-free option, but what is the cash ISA allowance, how do they work, and how much can you earn before paying tax?
+ISAs are popular as a tax-free savings option, but what is the cash ISA allowance, how do they work, and how much can you earn before paying tax?

 An ISA or Individual Savings Account is different to a normal savings account, because it allows you to save without paying any tax on the interest you earn.